 Hanna is originally from Germany and moved to her new home Australia in 2014.
 After graduating in economics, Hanna joined HSBC.
 With a CFA charter and a corporate tool box under her belt, she decided to transition into Social Finance with LGT Impact Ventures in the Philippines.
 In Manila she worked with early-stage social enterprises before developing a business plan for affordable bamboo housing with United Nations and the Hilti Foundation.

-Hanna continues to follow her passion for Impact Investing and has been with social lender SEFA since 2014 where she now oversees the investment and service activities as Head of Portfolio Management.
+Hanna continues to follow her passion for Impact Investing and has been with social lender SEFA since 2014 where she now oversees the investment and service activities as Chief Investment Officer.
+Hanna also works with the Prime Minister’s Community Business Partnership to improve collaboration between government, private sector, and philanthropy.

-Hanna is particularly excited about contributing her finance, social enterprise and impact investing expertise to Woodville Alliance and helping the organisation navigate the not-for-profit sector changes in funding opportunities and business models.
+Hanna is particularly excited about contributing her finance, social enterprise and impact investing expertise to Woodville Alliance and assisting to navigate the not-for-profit sector changes in funding opportunities and business models.

 Sandra a non-executive director, chair & committee member with over two decades of board level experience as both a director and board advisor.
 She has worked across the public, private and not for profit sectors with particular experience in the utilities, infrastructure and the energy industries.